rdnot/hermes-agent-medical-research/README.md

 ## What You Can Do Now (setting up for medical research)

-- **Tell Hermes to** : pull this fork into local Hermes agent ( https://github.com/rdnot/hermes-agent-medical-research/ )
+- **Tell Hermes to** : pull this fork into your Hermes agent local repo ( https://github.com/rdnot/hermes-agent-medical-research/ )

 - **Restart Hermes agent** : `/exit` then `hermes chat` (in CLI), `/restart` (in messaging app)